-- "Red Tag" an official seal, tag, or label placed on a well or its equipment, or the act of placing the tag or label, to indicate that further pumping of groundwater, or operation of the well, or continuing with other District regulated activities is not permitted by the District, will be in violation of District Rules, and may subject the well owner and operator to civil suit and/or penalties. - "Reduction Goal" the amount of reduction in permitted pumpage volume, expressed in a percentage from baseline pumpage volume for each drought stage. - "Register" a visual display that is built-in to water meters and that allows direct reading at the meter of the aggregate amount of water that has passed through the meter from the time it was installed. - "Regular Production Permit" term used to describe the initial Production Permits issued in accordance with Section 4 of H.B.
-3405 and Rule 3-1.55 related to the conversion of

-Temporary Permits in the Shared Territory.
-Upon issuance, the converted Temporary Permits will be considered Production Permits subject to all Rules, laws, and Orders of the District applicable to permit holders.
+- "Red Tag" an official seal, tag, or label placed on a well or its equipment, or the act of placing the tag or label, to indicate that further pumping of groundwater, or operation of the well, or continuing with other District regulated activities is not permitted by the District, will be in violation of District Rules, and may subject the well owner and operator to civil suit and/or penalties. - "Reduction Goal" the amount of reduction in permitted pumpage volume, expressed in a percentage from baseline pumpage volume for each drought stage. - "Register" a visual display that is built-in to water meters and that allows direct reading at the meter of the aggregate amount of water that has passed through the meter from the time it was installed. - "Regular Production Permit" a term used to describe the initial Production Permits issued in accordance with Section 4 of H.B.
+3405 and Rule 3-1.55 related to the conversion of Temporary Permits in the Shared Territory.
+Upon issuance, the converted Temporary Permits will be considered Production Permits subject to all Rules, laws, and Orders of the District applicable to permit holders including Permit Conditions and Requirements Rule 3-1.11.

 - "Remediation Well" a well used to pump contaminated water or fluids or vent contaminated air from the ground.
-(An exempt well.) - "Repair" the procedures employed in the restoration or replacement of damaged or deteriorated equipment and materials used to obtain water from an existing well or the construction involved in establishing seals and safeguards as necessary to protect the groundwater from contamination provided that the repairs do not alter the original state of the well and do not increase the original groundwater production capacity of the well. - "Repair and Maintenance" of a well means procedures employed or the work done in the normal course of operation to ensure safe and proper operation, water quality, proper sanitary measures, and normal replacement, restoration -or repair of well components, provided those repairs do not alter the original state of the well or increase the original groundwater production capacity of the well.
+(An exempt well.) - "Repair and Maintenance" of a well procedures employed or the work done in the normal course of operation to ensure safe and proper operation, water quality, proper sanitary measures, and normal replacement, restoration or repair of well components, provided those repairs do not alter the original state of the well or increase the original groundwater production capacity of the well.
 Repair of well components or equipment may include work done on damaged or deteriorated equipment and materials or the construction involved in establishing seals and safeguards to protect groundwater.
-This term also includes the repair or replacement of the pump provided the replacement pump does not: 1) exceed the maximum design production capacity of the well.
+This term also includes the repair or replacement of the pump provided the replacement pump does not exceed the maximum design production capacity of the well.

-"Replacement Well" - shall mean a well that is drilled to replace a deteriorated well where:
+"Replacement Well" - a well that is drilled to replace a deteriorated well where:

-1. a) the well that is being replaced is permanently plugged;

-b) the replacement well is drilled within 250 ft from the original well; 2.

-- 3. 3. e)-the well will not be completed or equipped in such a way that it will increase production capacity (e.g. modification). - 4. d)-the well will be used to produce the same or less amount of groundwater and for the same purpose of use of the original well; - 5. the well has a cone of depression similar to that of the original well; - 6. the replacement well complies with all applicable District rules and regulation, including current District well construction standards.

-"Retail Public Water Supply Use" - means the use of groundwater by a public or private water utility that operates, maintains, or controls facilities for providing potable water supply service to the ultimate consumer for compensation.
-Water supplied by a retail public water supplier to customers within its service area may include end uses such as human consumption, commercial, industrial, irrigation, institutional or other uses of the retail customer.

-"Retail Public Water Supply Well" - a well producing groundwater for retail public water supply use.
-(A nonexempt well.)

-"Rules" - standards and regulations promulgated by the District.
+- 1. the well that is being replaced is permanently plugged; - 2. the replacement well is drilled within 250 ft from the original well; - 3. the well will not be completed or equipped in such a way that it will increase production capacity (e.g. modification); - 4. the well will be used to produce the same or less amount of groundwater and for the same purpose of use of the original well; - 5. the well has a cone of depression similar to that of the original well; and - 6. the replacement well complies with all applicable District Rules and regulations, including current District Well Construction Standards. - "Retail Public Water Supply Use" the use of groundwater by a public or private water utility that operates, maintains, or controls facilities for providing potable water supply service to the ultimate consumer for compensation.
+Water supplied by a retail public water supplier to customers within its service area may include end uses such as human consumption, commercial, industrial, irrigation, institutional, or other uses of the retail customer. - "Retail Public Water Supply Well" a well producing groundwater for retail public water supply use.
+(A nonexempt well.) - "Rules" standards and regulations promulgated by the District.